kkoch986/enhancements/keps/sig-node/4939-tls-in-grpc-probe/README.md

 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion and make progress.
 -->

+It is not a goal of this KEP to support providing a certificate to verify the TLS connection.

 ## Proposal